 Rendon is currently working as an EMT.
 He is also continuing his education at OSU-OKC in the Paramedicine Program.
 Feeling the call to serve behind-the-scenes, Rendon volunteers with the Audio-Video-Lights technology crew in at church.
 He met Sally Buxton-Plange through a mutual church member who know of the couple's desire to serve on mission in Africa.
 Rendon and his wife joined Rehoboth Care Mission using their different giftings to add to the team.

 While on mission in Ghana, Rendon helped to facilitate classes in a variety of topics, aided in prison missions, and worked with local entrepreneurs.
 He is currently serving as the treasurer for Rehoboth Care Mission.

-Sylvia Buckle was born and raised in Ghana.
+Sylvia Buckle is the women organizer for Rehoboth care mission.
+She was born and raised in Ghana.
 She moved to London, England, as an adult.
 It was there at Victory Bible Church she first met Sally Buxton-Plange.
 As their friendship grew they realized they had a similar calling for mission work and service.
 Sylvia attended the Bible school at Victory Bible Church to strengthen her Biblical knowledge.
 She has always worked in administrative and service-oriented work in her work for the church.

 Sylvia now splits her time between Ghana and London.
 While in Ghana she runs a juvenile detention ministry in the capital city of Accra and an adult prison ministry in Akuse Prison.
 She uses her administrative skills to coordinate with local churches.
 The ministry focuses on providing food and supplies, teach classes and life skills, Bible training, and a music ministry.